-- D. Waters of the state, including lakes, rivers, ponds, streams, underground waters, and all other surface waters and watercourses within the jurisdiction of the state of Washington, as classified in WAC 222-16-031.
-Ponds do not include ponds deliberately designed and created from dry sites, such as canals, detention facilities, wastewater treatment facilities, farm ponds, temporary construction ponds, and landscape amenities, unless such artificial ponds were intentionally created for mitigation. - E. Natural area preserves and natural resource conservation areas defined, established, and managed by the Washington State Department of Natural Resources. - F. Areas of rare plant species and high quality ecosystems identified by the Washington State Department of Natural Resources through the Natural Heritage Program. - G. Land useful or essential for preserving connections between habitat blocks and open spaces. - (2) The City adopts by reference the following maps and science resources for fish and wildlife habitat conservation areas.
-The approximate locations and extents of fish and wildlife habitat conservation areas may be shown on, but shall not be limited to, the following list of maps.
-The maps are for reference only and do not provide a final critical area designation. - A. Washington State Department of Fish and Wildlife Priority Habitat and Species maps. - B. Washington State Department of Natural Resources water type maps. - C. Washington State Department of Natural Resources Natural Heritage Program maps. - D. Anadromous and resident salmonid distribution maps contained in the Habitat Limiting Factors reports published by the Washington Conservation Commission. - E. Washington State Department of Natural Resources State natural area preserves and natural resource conservation area maps. - (3) The City shall accept and consider nominations for habitat areas and species to be designated as locally important.
+- A. Fish and wildlife habitat conservation areas are those areas identified as being of critical importance to the maintenance of fish, wildlife, and plant species, including: - 1.
+Areas with which federally or state listed endangered and threatened species of fish, wildlife, and plants have a primary association and which, if altered, may reduce the likelihood that the species will maintain and reproduce over the long term. - 2.
+Waters of the state, including all water bodies classified by the Washington Department of Natural Resources water typing classification system as detailed in WAC 222-16-030. - 3.
+Lakes, ponds, streams, and rivers planted with game fish by a governmental or tribal entity. - 4.
+State natural area preserves and natural resource conservation areas. - 5.
+State priority habitats and areas associated with state priority species.
+Priority habitats and species are identified by the Washington State Department of Fish and Wildlife. - 6.
+Areas of rare plant species and high quality ecosystems identified by the Washington State Department of Natural Resources through the Natural Heritage Program. - 7.
+Land useful or essential for preserving connections between habitat blocks and open spaces. - B. The approximate locations and extents of fish and wildlife habitat conservation areas may be shown on, but shall not be limited to, the following list of maps.
+The maps are for reference only and do not provide a final critical area designation. - 1.
+Washington State Department of Fish and Wildlife priority habitats and species maps. - 2.
+Washington State Department of Natural Resources water type maps. - 3.
+Washington State Department of Natural Resources Natural Heritage Program maps.

+- 4. Anadromous and resident salmonid distribution maps contained in the Habitat Limiting Factors reports published by the Washington Conservation Commission. - 5.
+Washington State Department of Natural Resources State natural area preserves and natural resource conservation area maps.